-- Quantitative and qualitative evaluations of health care quality measures and health information technology
+- Quantitative and qualitative analytic support of health care quality improvement

 - Delivery System Reforms

-Suzanne Felt-Lisk has expertise in health care quality improvement and health information technology (HIT).
+Suzanne Felt-Lisk has expertise in health care quality improvement and health information technology (health IT).

-Felt-Lisk directs the formative evaluation of Partnership for Patients, a project for the Center for Medicare & Medicaid Innovation in the Centers for Medicare & Medicaid Services (CMS), which aims to improve patient safety and reduce hospital readmissions.
-She is also co-principal investigator for an evaluation of one of the largest federal programs dedicated to improving health quality for Medicare beneficiaries, the Quality Improvement Organization Program, for CMS.
-In recent work, she served as the project director and co-principal investigator for a project for the Agency for Healthcare Research and Quality that gathered and synthesized information on a diverse set of HIT projects.
-In addition, Felt-Lisk has held leadership roles in a number of projects focused on health care quality, working with CMS and the National Committee for Quality Assurance to develop and operate the performance monitoring system for Medicare Health Support, a disease management program for beneficiaries with congestive heart failure or diabetes.
+Since 2011, Felt-Lisk has led or co-led the formative evaluations of two major federal quality improvement programs: the Partnership for Patients/Hospital Improvement Innovation Contractor, which focused on hospital patient safety, and the Transforming Clinical Practice Initiative, which focused on practice transformation.
+Her teams supported tracking progress toward aims, collecting and using stakeholder feedback, and providing participants with timely and user-friendly quantitative feedback on their performance.
+She was also co-principal investigator for an evaluation of one of the largest federal programs dedicated to improving health quality for Medicare beneficiaries, the Quality Improvement Organization Program, for the Centers for Medicare & Medicaid Services (CMS).
+In other work, she served as the project director and co-principal investigator for a project for the Agency for Healthcare Research and Quality that gathered and synthesized information on a diverse set of health IT projects, and was a co-principal investigator for an evaluation of the Electronic Health Records Demonstration Program for CMS.
+In addition, Felt-Lisk has held leadership roles in a number of other projects focused on health care quality; she has worked with CMS and the National Committee for Quality Assurance to develop and operate the performance monitoring system for Medicare Health Support, a disease management program for beneficiaries with congestive heart failure or diabetes.
 She also led the design and implementation of surveys of quality improvement organizations and providers, as well as an analysis of the program infrastructure.